argentlabs/web3.swift/README.md

 ### Running Tests

-The tests will all pass when running against Ropsten.
+The tests will all pass when running against Goerli.
 You will need to provide a URL for the blockchain proxy (e.g. on Infura), and a key-pair in `TestConfig.swift`.
 Some of the account signing tests will fail, given the signature assertions are against a specific (unprovided) key.

 ## Dependencies